GianmariaRomano/GianmariaRomano/README.md

 ## Hi there!

-My name is Gianmaria Romano, and I am a third-year student of "Applied Computer Science and Artificial Intelligence" at Sapienza Università di Roma.
+My name is Gianmaria Romano, and I am a third-year student at **Sapienza Università di Roma**, currently studying for may Bachelor's Degree in *Applied Computer Science and Artificial Intelligence*.

 ---

 ## 📍 About Me

-📚 **Interests:**
+📚 **Research interests:**

 - Computer Vision 📸
 - Data Analysis 📈